 The interrupt is unreserved.
-The user may install a handler to provide some other action.
+The user may install an Ada handler via Ada.Interrupts and pragma Interrupt_Handler or Attach_Handler to provide some other action.

 These states are the allowed values of the State parameter of the pragma.
 The Name parameter is a value of the type Ada.Interrupts.Interrupt_ID.
 Typically, it is a name declared in Ada.Interrupts.Names.